suhoy/JRunner/README.md

 * schedule in config file

 ### How to use
-Create class that implements `Script` and does what you need
+Create class in `src/main/java/scripts/` that implements `Script` and does what you need
 Then call it by name in a schedule in config file